-During the course of fiscal year 2013, the School District did amend its general fund budget a few times.
-The School District uses site-based budgeting and budgeting systems are designed to tightly control total site budgets but provide flexibility for site management
+During the course of fiscal year 2014, the School District amended its general fund budget.
+The School District uses site-based budgeting and budgeting systems are designed to tightly control total site budgets but provide flexibility for site management.

-For the general fund, actual budget basis revenue and other financing sources was \$351,828 more than the final budget basis revenue of \$13,658,455.
-Most of this difference is due to an underestimation of intergovernmental and property tax revenue.
+For the general fund, actual budget basis revenue of \$12,762,408 were \$804,822 less than the final budget basis revenue of \$13,567,230.
+Most of this difference is due to an overestimation of tuition and fees and property tax revenues.

-Final appropriations of \$14,318,177 were \$984,411 higher than the actual expenditures of \$13,333,766, as cost savings were recognized for instruction and student support services throughout the year.
+Final appropriations of \$14,303,526 were \$324,304 higher than the actual expenditures of \$13,979,222, as cost savings were recognized throughout the year.